Web Analytics Made Easy - Statcounter

 What we love to see/do near the Uffizi?

 At one corner of Piazza della Signoria, you’ll find the Loggia dei Lanzi—an open-air gallery featuring incredible sculptures like Perseus with the Head of Medusa and The Rape of the Sabine Women.
-It’s free to visit and technically part of the Uffizi, making it a great spot to take a break and do some people-watching.

 When you step out of the Uffizi, you’ll be right in front of the Coin department store.
 Grab a tasty mortadella schiacciata, or enjoy pizza and a drink on the outdoor terrace.